isabella232/present-go-at-optiopay/PITCHME.md

 ## Event Sourcing: Apache Kafka

 - All data is stored as events |
-- Events can't be modified:  state changes due to NEW events |
+- Events are immutable: NEW events change state |
 - This enables auditing |
 - Persistent messaging decouples services |